In comparison to most professional telescopes, the PEST is tiny. And it’s not located on a mountain top away from light pollution.

 - A computer to run everything.
 Observations are programmed at the start of the observing session and will run unattended through the night.
 No need for me to stay up!

 In Sept 2020, my original camera failed.
-This section is a record of when particular cameras were used at PEST.
+This section is a record of when particular cameras and other equipment were used at PEST.

 2010 to 8 Sept 2020: SBIG ST-8XME, ‘Audacious Ant‘.
 My original camera.